Fremantle Stuff > Councils > Elections 2017

 'B RA D', Fremantle Society

 My tips re winners: Pettitt, Fitzhardinge, Sullivan, Thompson, Wainwright, Archibald, Wayman.
-My result: I got all but one right - Wayman came second, after Lang: 562/494.
+My result: I got one wrong - Wayman came a close second, after Lang: 562/494. - but she now works for the City instead!